-If Then (1) The acquisition meets any one of the following conditions: (i) It will be a multiple award schedule contract. (ii) The estimated value does not exceed \$500 million, including options. (iii) The contract will cover only one region or designated locations in one region (at any dollar value).
-The SBTA provides a copy of the decision not to set aside for HUBZone small business concerns to the SBA representative for review.
+If Then (1) The acquisition meets any one of the following conditions: (i) It will be a multiple aw schedule contract. (ii) The estimated value d not exceed \$500 million including options. (iii) The contract will covonly one region or designated locations in one region (at any dollowalue). decision not to set aside for HUBZone small business concerns to the SBA representative for review.
 The SBTA and the SBA representative must complete their review within 5 workdays after the SBTA receives the decision, or request an extension from you.
-(2) The acquisition, excluding multiple award schedule contracts, meets either one of the following conditions: (i) The estimated value exceeds \$500 million (including options) and contract performance will occur in two or more regions. (ii) Based on political sensitivity or importance to GSA, the Associate Administrator for the Office of Small Business Utilization designates the acquisition for review.
-The SBTA provides a copy of the decision to the AAOSBU for review and comment.
+(2) The acquisition, excludin multiple award schedule contracts, meets either on the following conditions: (i) The estimated value exceeds \$500 million (including options) an contract performance voccur in two or more regions. (ii) Based on political sensitivity or importar to GSA, the Associate Administrator for the Office of Small Busing Utilization designates acquisition for review. decision to the AAOSBU for review and comment.
 After the AAOSBU review, the SBTA submits the decision to the SBA representative for review.
-The AAOSBU and SBTA each have 5 workdays to review the decision.
+The AAOSBU and SBTA each have of the decision.
 All reviews and comments must be completed within 10 workdays after the SBTA receives the decision, or the SBTA must request a time extension from you.